 From the email tracking software, you will learn how the links on your email signature contribute to your marketing strategy.
 You will also gain insights on how to accelerate these activities moving forward.

-Some of the things you can do to improve your link performance include:
+Some of the things you can do to improve the performance of your link include the following:

-Statistics show that 41.6% of emails are opened on mobile devices.
+Statistics show that 64% of people check their emails through their mobile phones.
 With these many people accessing emails on their mobile email clients, you don’t want to disappoint them with “broken” email signatures.

 The test for mobile-friendliness is whether the interactive elements are high-quality even on small screens.
 This means that your social media icons, links, and images are legible and clickable on mobile email clients.